NEW FELCO® Victorinox Grafting Knife 3.90 50

 - Local Pickup Only No

-This is a brand new Swiss made FELCO® grafting knife by Victorinox.
+This is a brand new Swiss-made FELCO® grafting knife by Victorinox.
 Model 3.90 50.
 Straight 57mm (2 1/4") blade manufactured with genuine stainless Victorinox steel.
-Bevelled on one side for right-handed use.
+Beveled on one side for right-handed use.
 Durable red nylon handle with standard alloy lining, printed with gold FELCO/Victorinox logos.
 Comes sealed in blister-pack on a hang card.
+Ships FREE via USPS First Class Mail.

 The FELCO/Victorinox is a great knife for beginning grafters, floral, field, or general use.
 This was my first grafting knife.
 Not that I'm any kind of expert grafter now.
 But this was my first.
 Although I've gone on to a bit finer and more expensive knife, the FELCO/Victorinox is still my go-to blade in the garden and orchard.
 It's compact, lightweight, holds a great edge, and most of all economical.
 Simple and affordable; who doesn't like that?
 The little FELCO/Victorinox definitely won't break the bank.